Updated: September 25, 2014

-- Account for staff, faculty, students and others in the department
+- Account for staff, faculty, students and others in the department;

-- Provide initial damage assessment to EMT
+- Provide initial damage assessment to EC;

-- Disseminate emergency instructions to constituents
+- Disseminate emergency instructions to constituents;

 Each DOT should have a Department Operations Center (DOC) location (and at least one alternate location) for the team to use during the management of an incident.
 This may be a conference room or large office.

 Emergency Management Team: consists of all members of the Emergency Management Steering Committee, DOT Coordinators and others designated by the EC as key to the Emergency Management effort at Duke.
 The group meets at least once a semester to review key developments in emergency management at Duke and to discuss current issues in emergency management.

 The Emergency Management Team (EMT) will employ the Incident Command System (ICS) as the model for organization and communication flow.
 ICS is the operating methodology for federal/state/local agencies and is part of the National Response Plan (NRP) and National Interagency Incident Management System (NIIMS).
 The structure for the ICS at Duke uses the model’s modular organization structure, which is based on the size and complexity of the incident, as well as the specifics of the hazard environment created.